Sunnyio8/OOFimage/README.md

 # OOFimage
-This project is based on the paper Arc-support Line Segments Revisited: An Efficient and High-quality Ellipse Detection.
+This code is based on the paper Arc-support Line Segments Revisited: An Efficient and High-quality Ellipse Detection.